Ontario Science Centre: FUNtain Aquatic Play

+As of 2023, the hydraulophone has not been operational, due to algae buildup, leaks, and pump problems.

 Exhibitions

-The Science Centre has hosted a number of traveling exhibits since its opening.
+The Science Centre has hosted many travelling exhibits since its opening.
 In 1982, the exhibition China: 7,000 Years of Discovery broke all attendance records and attracted more than 1.5 million visitors.

 In 2003, the Strange Matter exhibition opened, and the Body Worlds 2 exhibition attracted almost half a million visitors over five months when it came to the Centre in 2005.
 The exhibition Facing Mars ran in 2008.
 The Centre hosted Harry Potter: The Exhibition, a collection of props from the film series in 2010.
 Leonardo da Vinci's Workshop (2011) featured physical models of da Vinci's inventions, built from drawings in his Codices.
 It also included interactive touch-screen digital reproductions of his Codices, the Mona Lisa and The Last Supper.
 Circus: The Exhibition ran in 2012.
 Game On 2.0, a video game history exhibition, ran March 9 to September 2, 2013.

 In June 2014, the Centre welcomed The Science of Rock 'N' Roll, which explores how advances in science and technology have revolutionized music.
 The exhibition features eight areas that comprise different interactive components, historical artifacts, informational walls, documentary videos and more.
-The Science of Rock 'N' Roll was followed by In Knowledge We Trust, which ran October 4 to December 7, 2014, and explored the role trust plays in making us willing to share or use the knowledge we receive.
+The exhibition was followed by In Knowledge We Trust (October 4 to December 7, 2014), which explored the role trust plays in making us willing to share or use the knowledge we receive.

-During summer 2015, the Centre hosted the MythBusters: The Explosive Exhibition, based on the popular television series MythBusters.
+During summer 2015, the Centre hosted MythBusters: The Explosive Exhibition, based on the popular television series MythBusters.
 On June 4, 2016, the Centre hosted a one-day exhibit promoting the Nintendo 3DS game Kirby: Planet Robobot, which also featured activities pertaining to the Kirby video game series and a visit by a performer in a full Kirby costume.
 In 2017, to celebrate the 150th anniversary of Canada, the Centre opened the exhibition Canada 150: Discovery Way, featuring Canadian stories behind transformational inventions and innovations.